mhoopmann/mstoolkit/README.md

   _\* Note: .mzML writing produces funtional files, but currently does not export all meta data.
 Spectral peak data is complete. .mzML.gz files are not produced by the toolkit, and must be gzipped externally._
+  _\* Note: .mzID reading and writing is in active development to support all the weird unexpected stuff people do with that format._

 ### Simple Interface